leealso/AZ203/storage/cosmosdb.md

  --name resourceGroupName `
  --yes
 ```
-2. Define table entity using the SQL API surface.
+2. Populate the database using the SQL API surface and the [andersen.json](andersen.json) and [wakefield.json](wakefield.json) JSON files.
 ```csharp
 using System;
 using System.IO;